glennswest/wcontentgen/updates.md

 winnodeman: Fri Jul 19 02:57:22 2019 +0800 a2ac0b0 gwest@redhat.com Add support for saving variables to /k/settings/xxx/vname and limit environment size in windows
 winnodeman: Fri Jul 19 02:57:22 2019 +0800 a2ac0b0 gwest@redhat.com Add support for saving variables to /k/settings/xxx/vname and limit environment size in windows
 winnodeman: Fri Jul 19 02:57:22 2019 +0800 a2ac0b0 gwest@redhat.com Add support for saving variables to /k/settings/xxx/vname and limit environment size in windows
+winnodeman: Fri Jul 19 02:57:22 2019 +0800 a2ac0b0 gwest@redhat.com Add support for saving variables to /k/settings/xxx/vname and limit environment size in windows